nowaalex/af-utils/website/src/content/reference/virtual-core/classes/VirtualScroller.md

 #### Remarks

 Should be called when element is about to unmount or already unmounted.
 Works in pair with [VirtualScroller.attachItem](/virtual/reference/virtual-core/classes/VirtualScroller#attachitem).
+See the [layout elements guide](/virtual/guides/layout-elements) for where mounted items belong.

 ---